 As ET Somalia and Uganda celebrate their 1st anniversary, they reflect on what they’ve learned after a year like no other.

 We are committed to promoting gender, inclusion and equality through our work.

-We interviewed Extremely Together Young Leaders Jonah and Hassan on the importance of interfaith dialogue in preventing violent extremism.
+Extremely Together Young Leaders Jonah and Hassan on the importance of interfaith dialogue in preventing violent extremism.

 Read the latest blog from Zaid Al Rayes of Syria.

 Launched in 2016 by the Kofi Annan Foundation, the initiative’s global network of 10 young leaders and country chapters responds to the increasing threat of recruitment and narratives of violent extremist groups.
 By using a peer-to-peer approach, the youth-led initiative acts upon the gap in international and national efforts aimed at preventing violent extremism (PVE), where young people are understood as a threat to security rather than enablers of peace.

 Extremely Together aims to provide a sense of identity and purpose to young people worldwide, helping them work for positive change and peace in their communities.

 By equipping young people with tools and knowledge as well as reinforcing alternative narratives and positive values of ‘togetherness’, Extremely Together seeks to enable youth to engage and play a leading role in peace and PVE at local, regional, and international fora.

 Kofi Annan knew that young people, when empowered, can be key agents for development and peace.
 He warned that if they are left on society’s margins, all of us will be impoverished.
 Our Extremely Together initiative aims to ensure that all young people have every opportunity to participate fully in the lives of their societies.